Azure/bicep-registry-modules/avm/res/resource-graph/query/README.md

 ### Parameter: `query`

-KQL query that will be graph.
+The KQL query that will be graph.

 - Required: Yes
 - Type: string